jakebray/TicTacToe/README.md

 TicTacToe
 =========

-Tic Tac Toe program that allows user to play against an AI utilizing the minimax algorithm.
+Tic Tac Toe program that allows the user to play against an AI utilizing the minimax algorithm.